Tax Brackets

 Your bracket is determined by how much taxable income you receive each year and your filing status.
-There are four filing statuses and seven graduated tax rates for 2021 taxes due on April 18, 2022.
+There are five filing statuses and seven graduated tax rates for taxes due in April .

 - Single